Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Who is the founder of Vapi?

 Vapi was founded by Jordan Dearsley and Nikhil Gupta in 2023.
-It’s a San Francisco-based company.
+The company is based in San Francisco.

 Is Vapi open source?